 In the earlier years of music production, a mastering engineer’s role was to transfer master mixes to wax so they could be used for mass vinyl production and distribution.
 With rapid advancements in music technology, the functions of a mastering engineer go beyond just making wax masters.

 Today, a mastering engineer is required to learn mastering techniques and skills that enable them polish and enhance tracks that form a song or an album to sounds great played from any source – whether it’s an iPod or a large speaker system.

-Mastering an audio to give it that refined and polished sound requires that the mastering engineers use a combination of analog and digital tools to compress or limit sound, apply or adjust EQ, enhance stereo imagery and much more.
+Mastering audio to give it that refined and polished sound requires that the mastering engineers use a combination of analogue and digital tools to compress or limit sound, apply or adjust EQ, enhance stereo imagery and much more.

 Without mastering audio, the volume across devices would vary, such that an audio mix might sound louder from one device to the next.
 A mastering engineer controls the overall volume thus ensuring that the music is played at a consistent volume via any playback device.

 The music making process lends itself nicely to the idiom of ‘two heads are better than one’ when listening to a song.
 Keep in mind that when producing a song, the sound or mix engineer must listen to the same audio over and over again in order to perfect it.

 This eventually makes it sound monotonous which by extension means the producer may not be able to make some necessary adjustments accurately.
 By passing the song to a mastering engineer, a fresh set of ears would be listening to the song and as such make necessary adjustments.

 Mastering engineers are also very good critiques because they are aware of what the audience calls “good music” and their ultimate goal is to help both the producer and music artist deliver the best sounding audio as possible.